UnrealMexd0x/fg_screen_record_standalone/README.md

 3. Add the script to your server.cfg file: `start fg_screen_record`

-4. Add to server.cfg file: `add_ace group.admin yourace allow`
+4. Add to your server.cfg file: `add_ace group.admin yourace allow`

 5. Adjust the configuration parameters in the script file according to your server's setup.